ihmeuw/vivarium/docs/source/concepts/entry_points.rst

 some level and wrappers around the context should try to be as thin as possible around simulation creation.

-The contexts accepts four arguments:
+The context accepts four arguments:

 model_specification
   The :term:`model specification <Model Specification>` is a complete